Moulettes: Early years: 2002–2009

-Moulettes – (Debut): 2009–11
+Moulettes: 2009–2011

-The album was recorded in Winchester at Valley Studios where Robert Skipper and Oliver Austin originally met.
-The album was mixed by Neil Kennedy at The Ranch in Southampton.
-Near the end of the sessions, Leach announced her return from Australia and recorded on several of the tracks.
+The Moulettes album was recorded in Winchester at Valley Studios where Robert Skipper and Austin originally met.
+Near the end of the sessions, Leach announced her return and recorded on several of the tracks.
 These last stages of the sessions also saw the recruitment of Rob Arcari and a guest vocal appearance from Emma Richardson of Band of Skulls on "Requiem".
 The band toured the record in the UK and Europe as a quintet.

-The Bear's Revenge: 2011–12
+The Bear's Revenge: 2011–2012

-The band returned to Winchester to record with Ben Startup and joined forces with Joe Gibb (Leftfield, Catatonia, Kinks) to co-produce their second album.

-The sessions saw the return of Ted Dwane on double bass and the addition of Jim Mortimore, Laura Hockenhull of the Copper Family, and Faye Houston.
-Guest appearances include Liz Green on 'Blood And Thunder', Banjoist Matt Menefee (Cadillac Sky, Chessboxer) and Ríoghnach Connolly (folk singer, flute and whistle).
+The band returned to Winchester to record second album The Bear's Revenge with Ben Startup, and with Joe Gibb co-producing.
+The sessions included the return of Dwane on double bass and the addition of Jim Mortimore, Laura Hockenhull, and Faye Houston.
+Guest appearances include Liz Green on "Blood And Thunder", Banjoist Matt Menefee and Ríoghnach Connolly (folk singer, flute and whistle).

 Miller, Ruth Skipper, Austin, Leach, Arcari and Mortimore toured for the album.
-During this period the band played many festivals, including Cropredy, and toured with the Levellers, The Crazy World of Arthur Brown, Mumford and Sons and a support show with Seasick Steve at the Hammersmith Apollo.
-Georgina Leach and Rob Arcari left the band by the end of the album tour.
+During this period Moulettes played festivals, including Cropredy, and toured with the Levellers, The Crazy World of Arthur Brown, Mumford and Sons and a support show with Seasick Steve at the Hammersmith Apollo.
+Leach and Arcari left the band by the end of the album tour.

 Constellations: 2013–2015

-The band's third album was released on 2 June 2014 on Navigator Records.
-Miller, Austin, Mortimore and Ruth Skipper began pre-production at their home studios and at Metway Studios with Al Scott (the Levellers) and re-located to Lewes Old Foundry studios.
-Joe Gibb returned to co-produce the album with band member Oliver Austin.
-The album session saw many Brighton and Sussex players getting involved as well as some from further afield from a variety of music disciplines.
-Special guests include:
+The band's third album Constellations was released on 2 June 2014 on Navigator Records.
+Joe Gibb returned to co-produce the album with band member Austin.
+Special guests include: Herbie Flowers, Arthur Brown, Richardson, Blaine Harrison, The Unthanks, Nick Pynn, Gatrill, Marcus Hamblett, Dan Smith, Houston, Campbell Austin, Hockenhull, Matt Gest, Arslanagic, Simmonds, Bjorn Dahlberg, and Laura Impallomeni.

-Herbie Flowers (Lou Reed, David Bowie, T-Rex, War of the Worlds), Arthur Brown, Emma Richardson (Band of skulls), Blaine Harrison (Mystery Jets), The Unthanks, Nick Pynn (Stewart Lee, The Incredible String Band), Emma Gatrill (Sons of Noel and Adrian), Marcus Hamblett (Laura Marling, Willy Mason, Eyes and no Eyes), Dan Smith (Noisettes), Anja McClosky (The Irrepressibles), Faye Houston (The Resonators), Campbell Austin (T S Idiot, Moneytree), Laura Hockenhull, Matt Gest, Anisa Arslanagic, Mikey Simmonds (The Mountain Firework Company, Alice Russell, Bonobo), Nick Cave, Bjorn Dahlberg, Fredrik Kinbom, Laura Impallomeni and Bruce Stephens.

-Miller, Ruth Skipper, Austin, Mortimore and Anisa Arslanagic began to tour the album and were joined by Emma Gatrill, Kate Young and Eliza Jaye at different stages.
-The band once again played many festivals including Stage 2 (Cambridge Folk Festival), Avalon stage (Glastonbury Festival) and Bestival and supported Bellowhead.
+Miller, Ruth Skipper, Austin, Mortimore and Arslanagic began to tour the album and were joined by Gatrill, Young and Eliza Jaye at different stages.

 Founding member Rob Skipper died on 3 October 2014 from a heroin overdose shortly after moving to Brighton.